Skip Logic

 Option N

-Count of the Choice
+Count of Choice

 Equals

-Value cannot be more than the total number of option choices available in the MCQ question
+User-defined value of count of options selected by the respondent (Cannot be more than the total number of option choices available in the MCQ question)

 Less Than